LiveAsynchronousVisualizedArchitecture/lava/README.md

 LAVA stands for Live Asynchronous Visual Architecture.
 Its goal is to simplify high performance software while allowing every piece to be lock free and asynchronous.

-LAVA is designed to **_both_** significantly **_speed up development_** AND as a simple way to create **_signifcant amounts of concurrency_**.
+LAVA is designed to **_both_** significantly **_speed up development_** AND as a simple way to create **_signifcant amounts of lock free concurrency_**.
 It is written in C++11 and meant to potentially work with any language that can compile a shared library that exposes standard function calls.
 The fundamental building blocks are single file libraries with no dependencies other than the C++11 standard library.

 ### Classic Software Problems
   -  High level structure is not strictly enforced (or doesn't exist) and often subverted in some way to accomodate extra data/communication
   -  As program size increases, iteration increases due to re-compilation time, linking time, and the time to re-run the program to test
   -  Modularity often breaks down due to data dependencies at run time and source dependencies at compile time
   -  Creating asynchronous components is often error prone and/or requires significant planning.
-Making
+Non-trivial software that is able use  any separate chunk of data in parallel, on all available CPU cores and completely lock free is rare.
   -  Debugging often requires a slow process of examining tiny amounts of data at various execution points to find where a problem happens before it can become clear how it happens
   -  Debugging often means using an entirely different build that is significantly slower, instead of isolating the speed hit to a small piece of the program